Why You Should Choose Your DBMS's Full Text Search Over a Dedicated Search Engine

 The last reason for using your DBMS for full text search may not be so obvious at first, but it will prove beneficial when implementing new features.

 Now that all your data lives in one place, your full text search queries and your regular relational queries are written in the same language and are completely composable.
 If a new requirement comes in that involves doing a full text search on an entity and filtering by some specific attributes of a related entity, it's no more than a few extra joins on your query.
-In the past, this could mean that an entire new table of your database needed to be replicated in your search engine, that you would need to re-define the schema of your search engine data, or that you would need to move specific pieces of data between your systems (like ids) on each query.
+In the past, this could mean that an entire new table of your database needed to be replicated in your search engine, that you would need to re-define the schema of your search engine data, or that you would need to move specific pieces of data between your systems (like id

 There are very good reasons to leverage your DBMS to do full text search instead of adding a new component to the mix.
 This is by no means a comprehensive list, and I'm sure we can come up with a list of reasons to "choose a dedicated search engine over your DBMS" just as we came up with this one.
 It all boils down to knowing your requirements and knowing your tools, but we hope our experience can help you make the right choice.
 If still in doubt, revisit #1.